 In the event of a medical emergency, notify the Department of Public Safety Dispatch Center at extension 2222 or 412-392-3960.
 For medical non-emergencies, the University nurse, ext.
 3800, can be directly contacted during normal business hours.
-When emergency medical treatment response is needed, a Public Safety officer will be dispatched to assess the situation.
-If emergency medical treatment is needed, the Public Safety dispatcher will call 911 and request response by Pittsburgh Emergency Medical Services.
+When emergency medical treatment response is needed, a police officer will be dispatched to assess the situation.
+If emergency medical treatment is needed, the public safety dispatcher will call 911 and request response by Pittsburgh Emergency Medical Services.

 Mental Health Counseling

 Point Park University provides a personal counselor for any student seeking the service.
 This service includes individual sessions with the University counselor, as well as referral and, where appropriate, coordination of care with outside providers.
-Also, students have the ability to call Life Solutions at 1-800-647-3327 or Resolve at 1-888-796-8226 twenty-four hours a day.
+Also, students may call Resolve at 1-888-796-8226 24 hours a day.